Aswan Lake Nasser

 Lake Nasser is one of the most important human-made lakes in the world built between 1960 and 1970 and its name Gamal Abdel Nasser honors the Egyptian revolutionary leader.

-The lake is among the beautiful land of the Nubians who still sticking to their ancient traditions throughout the history of Egypt.
-During the Pharaonic era, Nubia had been one of the most powerful kingdoms in all of Africa, and the most powerful kings of ancient Egypt actually were from Nubia, and many of its customs were adopted by the ancient Egyptians.
-But of that splendor today there are hardly any archaeological remains and a minority town that survives with difficulty between southern Egypt and northern Sudan.
+The lake is among the gorgeous land of the Nubians who still stick with their ancient traditions throughout the history of Egypt.
+During the Pharaonic era, the geographic region had been one of the foremost powerful kingdoms in all of Africa, and therefore the most powerful kings of ancient Egypt truly were from a geographic region, and plenty of its customs were adopted by the traditional Egyptians. however of that splendor these days there is hardly any anthropology remains and a minority city that survives with issues between southern Egypt and northern Sudan.